jamiewbarnett/t-ISSM/README.md

   - Under which climate scenarios does the glacier lose its floating ice tongue?

 - You need to think about which forcings you can change, and look at the datasets available
-- Some things you can change are SMB (e.g. different SSPs), basal melt under ice tongues, frontal melt along grounded termini, calving stress threshold
+- Some things you can change are:
+    - SMB (e.g. different SSPs)
+    - Basal melt under ice tongues
+    - Frontal melt along grounded termini
+    - Calving stress thresholds for floating and grounded ice

-- It is also a good idea to do a bit of reading about your chosen glacier to understand which type of question might be relevant and/or interesting
+- It is a good idea to do a bit of reading about your chosen glacier to understand which type of question might be relevant and/or interesting
+- You also need to consider how many simulations you need to run to answer your research question

-- Once you have decided on the question(s) to investigate, you need to think about what forcings/parameters you need to change in the `runme` script, and how many simulations you want to run
+- Once you have decided on the question(s) to investigate, you need to change the relevant parameters in the header section of the `runme` script

 - Make sure to keep good notation about which simulations you run